opsgility/AppServiceCamp/HOL/full-solution/HOL.md

 14. Open the **Functions.cs** file.

-15. Replace the entire class with the following code:
+15. Within the existing namespace, replace the entire **Functions** class with the following code:

   > It is important that you keep the namespace intact as the namespace will vary if you used a different name for your project.